Canada-US relations at a low after Trudeau-Trump trade tiff

 The flare-up came as the recent G-7 summit in Quebec concluded.
 While Trump headed to his meeting with North Korea’s leader, Trudeau told reporters that Canada would retaliate against new U.S. tariffs it viewed as unfair.
 Trump was furious, pulling the U.S. out of the G-7 joint communique and calling Trudeau “dishonest” and “weak.”

-“There’s a special place in hell for any foreign leader that engages in bad faith diplomacy with President Donald J. Trump and then tries to stab him in the back on the way out the door,” said Trump trade adviser Peter Navarro.
+“There’s a special place in hell for any foreign leader that engages in bad faith diplomacy with President Donald J. Trump and then tries to stab him in the back on the way out the door,” said Trump trade adviser Peter Navarro, though he later apologized for what he called “inappropriate” language.

 Across their political spectrum, Canadians were outraged.
 Trudeau, who has embraced many left-of-center policies on behalf of his Liberal Party, has received strong support from his normally hostile conservative rivals.